 Homeowners’ Association (NDHA) News

-Outstanding Fees: The 2021 NDHA fee of $307 was due on June 29th.
+Outstanding Fees: The 2022 NDHA fee of $307 was due on June 29th.
 We would like to thank our members who have paid their fee on time, and ask that those who have not, please remit immediately.
 If you are unsure of your payment status, please access your membership portal on our website.
-If you have questions or concerns, you may contact the NDHA treasurer at email@example.com or our Membership Director at NDHAmembership@ndha.ca Please reference your property address.
+If you have questions or concerns, you may contact the NDHA Treasurer at firstname.lastname@example.org or our Membership Director at NDHAmembership@ndha.ca Please reference your property address.

 We are quite proud of how our community looks and hope you are as well.
 If you happen to notice an area that might need attention such a bed being missed or damage incurred due to storms or other factors, please let the NDHA know.
 We are always happy to hear from our members; please access our website at www.ndha.ca to send an email or call us at 403-237-9595.